Royal Wedding Rumors: True Or False?

-Whether it was betting on who was the designer behind Meghan Markle’s wedding dress or whether or not Prince Harry would shave his beard, the world was so eager for hints about the royal wedding that in their absence, rumors started swirling.
+Whether it was betting on who was the designer behind Meghan Markle’s wedding dress, or whether or not Prince Harry would shave his beard, the world was so eager for hints about the royal wedding that in their absence, rumors started swirling.
 Now that the big day is behind us, it’s easier to debunk or confirm the rumors which had everyone guessing and gossiping.

 Town & Country put together a list of some of the top buzzworthy topics that surrounded the nuptials of Prince Harry and Meghan Markle.
 Some of the biggest rumors were about Prince Harry’s mother, Princess Diana, and how she would be honored at the ceremony.
 When an empty chair was left at the ceremony in a prominent position, people assumed it was symbolically left there for the mother of the groom, but this was not the case.